mvogel3/think-python/notes.md

 * look into the 4.12 exercises and try learning the math
 * revisit base cases
 * overflow in programming (applies to languages other than python)
+* recursion depth limits: [why they're there, how to change them, when to change them, how to avoid them, and also the math/computer science behind them]

 # Chapter Summaries/Take Aways/Notes